-We may face the risk of data privacy breaches or attempts to disrupt critical information technology services, which may adversely impact our operations
+We may face the risk of data breaches or attempts to disrupt critical information and operational technology services, which may adversely impact our operations and business continuity.

-The increasing use of information technology to enable business processes, in particular digital processes in operations, is making all industries, including the energy and chemicals industries, much more susceptible to cyber threats and data privacy breaches.
-As digitisation expands to include our financial, commercial, transacting and production systems, the cyber security risk increases.
-While Sasol has an information security programme in place, cyber security threats we face consistently evolve and emerge to expose the organisation, both in business and operations systems, to significant external threats.
+The increasing use of information technology to enable business processes, in particular digital processes in operations, is making all industries, including the energy and chemicals industries, much more susceptible to cyber threats and proprietary or privacy-related data breaches.
+As digitalisation, including the rise in the use of artificial intelligence, expands to include our financial, commercial, transacting and production systems, the cyber security risk increases.
+While Sasol has an information security programme in place, cyber security threats we face consistently evolve and emerge to expose the organisation, both in business and operations systems. to significant external threats.
 In addition, we outsource several information technologies functions and applications to third-party vendors.
-Such engagements may have an impact on our cybersecurity position, such as in the event where a third- party vendor's system is cyber-attacked which in turn could result in loss of certain of our data.
+Such engagements may have an impact on our cybersecurity position, such as in the event where a third-party vendor's system is cyber-attacked which in turn could result in the loss of certain of our data.